 Speaking to beasts is the easy part.
 “Beasts” is a creature type which includes things like animals and giant bugs, ranging from the smallest rat to the largest dinosaur.
 Since creatures like mundane bugs (house flies, normal spiders, etc.) aren’t given stat blocks it’s not totally clear if you can talk to them, but as a DM I would allow it.

-Plant creatures are another story, having more in common with beasts than with mundane plants.
+Plant creatures are another story, having more in common with beasts than with mundane plants (mechanically, at least).
 You might encounter a shambling mound and convince it not to eat you rather than getting into a fight with what amounts to a compost elemental.
-Most plant creatures don't speak a language, so this is a wholly unique option for handling them.
+Most plant creatures don’t speak a language, so this is a wholly unique option for handling them.

 No Intelligence increase.